gonfdez/casino-lobby-nextjs/README.md

 All requirements from the technical challenge have been successfully implemented:

-- ✅ **Next.js with TypeScript** - Modern React framework with full type safety
+- ✅ **Next.js with TypeScript and TailwindCSS** - Modern React framework with full type safety
 - ✅ **Casino Lobby Interface** - Clean, responsive game grid layout
 - ✅ **Game Information Pages** - Dynamic routing with game backgrounds, detailed content, and custom 404 page for non-existent games
 - ✅ **Search Functionality** - Real-time filtering by game title with error messages when no games match the search term